 It is a former Jewish Quarter of Prague named after the emperor Josef II, who freed Jewish people from the ghetto.
-The Jewish Quarter was established as early as 13th century and was separated from the Old Town by a wall.
-Jewish people were rarely allowed to leave their quarter and often suffered from pogroms and other antisemitic practices.
-There are six original synagogues that survived WWII in Prague Jewish Quarter, such as Old New Synagogue, Spanish Synagogue and Pinkas Synagogue.
-Most of them work as museums and are available for visits.
-There is also the Ceremonial Hall and the Old Jewish Cemetery, which surprises people by its uneven terrain.
+The Jewish Quarter was established as early as the 13th century and was separated from the Old Town by a wall.
+Jewish people were rarely allowed to leave their quarters and often suffered from pogroms and other antisemitic practices.

+Six original synagogues survived WWII in Prague Jewish Quarter, such as Old-New Synagogue, Spanish Synagogue, and Pinkas Synagogue.
+There is also the Ceremonial Hall and the Old Jewish Cemetery, which surprises people with its uneven terrain.
 You can visit it through the Prague Jewish Museum.

 The history of the Prague Jewish Quarter dates back to the 9th century.
 First Jewish settlements were, most likely, located in Lesser Town, where later the remains of the oldest Jewish Cemetery were discovered.
 Nevertheless, in 1254, after the Lateran Council that condemned Jewish people for the killing of Christ, all Jewish people who lived in Prague were moved to the area in the north of the Prague Old Town.
 It was separated from the rest of the city by the wall, moat, and several gates.
 From then on, the lives of people in the Jewish Ghetto would depend on the sole will of the Czech ruler.